nafetsrybak/server_aiohttp/README.md

-This project was created whith the help of https://github.com/Reddok/phonon I have used his program for the calculation of positions.# server_aiohttp
+This project was created whith the help of https://github.com/Reddok/phonon I have used his program for the calculation of positions.